niagl/pddm/README.md

 **A Distributional Perspective on Reinforcement Learning**<br/>
 Marc G. Bellemare, Will Dabney, Rémi Munos

 Please note that this is research code, and as such, is still under construction.
-This code implements the model-based RL algorithm presented in PDDM.
-Please contact Anusha Nagabandi for questions or concerns. <br/><br/>
+This code implements the model-based RL algorithm presented in PDDM and combines it with distributional rewards from C-51. <br/><br/>

 **Contents of this README:**
 - [A. Getting Started](#a-getting-started)